chrissygonzalez/craftplanner-js/README.md

 ---------

-CraftPlanner is a Ruby on Rails app for keeping track of future, completed, or in-progress craft projects, as well as craft materials you currently have in your stash.
-I built CraftPlanner as the final project for Learn.co's Rails section (blog post [here](https://chrissygonzalez.github.io/rails_at_last)).
+CraftPlanner-JS is a Ruby on Rails app with a few front-end Javascript enhancements for keeping track of craft projects and craft materials you currently have in your stash.
+I added the Javascript as the final project for Learn.co's Rails and Javascript section section (blog post [here](https://chrissygonzalez.github.io/rails_at_last)).

 ![Behold the CraftPlanner](https://i.imgur.com/8YU3yWB.jpg?1)